 The classes offered are based on customer needs surveyed from our OSMRE, State and Tribal offices.
 We do not offer all of our courses in a given year due to funding considerations, instructor availability, and the lack of spaces requested in that particular class.

-To learn more about the availability of our courses, download the Training Schedule.
+To learn more about the availability of our in-person and online courses, download the Training Schedule.

 NTTP works closely with our designated State, Tribal, and OSMRE Training Contacts to enroll their employees in training courses.